MARA NAPA FOUNDATION

 Opportunity Brings Success

 In the Maasai culture, women do most of the work.
 To honor and empower them, we have built a special gathering place - the first of its kind in the Mara - where women of the community can gather, sheltered from the harsh sun.
 Here they enjoy companionship, reading in the library, sharing ideas, attending lectures, educating their children, and learning new things on the computers.
 Entrepreneurship, design, and product development are cultivated, and self-reliance grows.
-There is also an all-women run water business, that provides purified water to the local community and nearby camps.
+We provide english lessons, small business training, health education and support.
 Here, women feel valued and empowered.

 Wildlife and Habitat Protection